Transport in Turkey: Road transport

-Fuel quality and emissions standards are not as good as those in the EU, and as of 2024 about 1% of cars and almost no commercial vehicles on the road are electric.
+Fuel quality and emissions standards are not as good as those in the EU, and as of 2026 about 5% of cars on the road are hybrid and 3% electric but almost no commercial vehicles on the road are electric.
+As of 2026 there is an extra 40% tariff on imported Chinese electric vehicles.

 In 2023 the World Bank said the government should plan and subsidize the rollout of public electric car chargers, particularly because so many people live in flats.
 They said that a subsidy would provide environmental and social benefits.
 They also said that cities should set an end date for diesel buses.

 In the same year, according to a study by Dr. Hüseyin Korkmaz of Istanbul University, Istanbul drivers lost an average of 105 hours due to traffic congestion.
 The research, utilizing AI to analyze data from the Turkish National Police, identified 97,354 traffic accidents in the city that year, with many occurring during peak hours on major routes.
 The study highlights that even minor accidents can significantly disrupt traffic flow, especially when lanes are closed.
 Dr. Korkmaz suggests that addressing Istanbul's traffic issues requires improved public transportation, better urban planning, and measures to control population growth and vehicle usage.